defra-design/aqie-design-history/app/posts/private-beta/sprint-five.md

 As a team, in sprint five, we agreed the main points to focus on were:

+* allowing users to search for postcodes in Northern Ireland
+* refactoring of the prototype to allow sprints to be versioned and accessible
 * adding in additonal content to address short and long term exposure to risk
 * add in content to give context to the varying levels of the DAQI
 * changed the details component for further health information to a link to a seperate page